All Products

 You can return to the update page anytime during the update process, or click Progress on the Add-ons page to view the update progress.

 • If exceptions occur to your workloads, click Roll Back to roll back the update.
-After the rollback is completed, the update process ends.
+After the rollback is complete, the update process ends.
 You can click Upgrade on the Add-ons page to reinitiate an update.

 7. After the verification is passed, click Continue to proceed to the release phase.
-After the rolling update during the release phase is completed, the update process is paused.
+After the rolling update during the release phase is complete, the update process is paused.
 You can check the status of the NGINX Ingress controller and workloads.
 If exceptions occur to your workloads, click Roll Back to roll back the update.
-After the rollback is completed, the update process ends.
+After the rollback is complete, the update process ends.
 You can click Upgrade on the Add-ons page to reinitiate an update.

 8. If no exceptions occur, click Continue to complete the update.